top of page

 Your visit will begin with a thorough history and examination of your child.
 We always recommend bringing your lactation consultation report to the visit if you have one.
 Dr. Schecter will explain her findings and treatment recommendations and help you to make an informed decision on how to proceed.

-If a frenotomy is indicated, it will be offered during your initial visit.
-You should plan to stay for about an hour so that you have time to breastfeed immediately afterwards.
 Your baby will be swaddled, and a topical numbing gel will be applied to the frenulum.
 Once the superficial tissues are numb, a small amount of local anesthetic is used.
 This ensures a painless procedure for your child.
-Breastfeeding parents will be encouraged to breastfeed immediately afterward.
-You will be offered assistance with latching and a weighed feeding to assess milk transfer.
-Dr. Schecter will teach you how to properly perform the aftercare exercises, which are recommended for 6 weeks following the frenotomy.
+Parents are offered assistance with breastfeeding and/or bottle feeding after the procedure.
+Dr. Schecter will teach you how to properly perform the aftercare stretches, which are recommended for 6 weeks following the frenotomy.
 One week after the procedure, you will be asked to send Dr. Schecter a picture to ensure proper healing.

 Scheduling Appointments